-It was through the support network of her friends that she survived with her head held proudly high; a group of women (and the occasional man) who still hold strong and true to each other.
+It was mainly through the support network of her friends that she survived all this with head held high; a group of women (and the occasional man) who hold strong and true to each other to this day.

 As she felt she needed to concentrate on her daughter until she had left school, Vivien was in her 50s, having shied away from it entirely for over a decade, before she ventured into the world of online dating.
 These dalliances left her fearful, exposed and self-conscious, yet excited, comforted, and courageous.
 It was those feelings that inspired this, her first novel – Enough Really Is Enough.